jushita/plant-management-system-bu/README.md

+Application built for class CS622: Advanced Programming Techniques part of degree requirement for Masters in Software Development, Boston University

 #APAQUA: A Plant Manager
 The project described here is a system that automates the process of watering plants.
 For plant lovers, it is difficult to remember when, as well as how much, to water a plant.
 This creates a need for this system to be created.